negia7265/essConveyanceClaim/README.md

 ### 🚀 Pull Requests (PR)
 - Fork the repository and create a new branch from the `develop` branch.
-- For bug fixes, add new tests.
-We use [Pytest](https://docs.pytest.org/en/7.4.x/)  to test our code.
 - Do a PR from your new branch to our `develop` branch of the essConveyanceClaim repo.

 ### Contributors